 There follows a kind of battle between Man and Nature in which the poor prince tries to be the mediator.
 He is shot for his trouble and brought to the forest lake to be healed by the god of the forest, the Shishigama, who by day walks in the guise of a three-toed deer with sky-high antlers and the face of a friendly baboon.
 (Picture that if you can.)
 The healing powers of the Shishigama, said to be concentrated in its head, bring more misery to the forest; Eboshi wants its head to cure her colony of lepers, while some of her helpers have their own hidden agenda.
 There is a final confrontation in which the mother dog dies, and, well, I'm not going to give away the whole story, but this is another anime production I'd shell out cash for; and coming from a cloggie, that means something ^_^

 Mediocrity, mediocrity: a girl whose father owns a dojo has to find new pupils for it and pose as a boy while trying to keep up a career as idol singer as a girl; she falls in love with the boy whose father, typically, owns the rival dojo.
 I believe Fraulein Galaxy Yuuna was also an idol singer, and her own personal idol Polylina certainly was.
 Isn't it funny how all these girl characters have to be TV personality or idol singer to cover up their "real" job?
 It doesn't improve my opinion of idol singers.
 Fortunately, I only saw the last 5 minutes of this.
-Next on the programme was Virus, where the Japanese show their near-biological perception of machinery by yet another powersuit/computer that grows tentacles like a first-rate demon after being infected by an untraceable computer virus - I'm warily eyeing my PC as I write this - of which the booklet says that it was drawn to suit both sexes, i.e. the men are tall and handsome, while the women have their wobbly bits all in the right places.
+Next on the programme was Virus, where the Japanese show how much they think machinery is "alive" by yet another powersuit/computer that grows tentacles like a first-rate demon after being infected by an untraceable computer virus - I'm warily eyeing my PC as I write this - of which the booklet says that the show was drawn to please both sexes, i.e. the men are tall and handsome, while the women have their wobbly bits all in the right places.
 This is true: these are elite force women in police uniforms, and their breast pockets wrap quite nicely around their boobs.
 Also, the drawing is crude, the profiles absurdly japanimated, the characters too Caucasian and the plot, so far as I saw, OK-ish.
 I think I prefer the male chara designs, at least they have chins.

 A big jump from there: idol singers.
 Requirements for being an idol singer: cute, young, not too intelligent, it helps if you have pink hair.
 Idol singers are not noted for their musical and singing ability, or at least that is the impression I get: they are living dolls for the audience to croon and drool over.
 This may be the reason why Mima, lead bimbette of a successful group called Cham, wants to quit and become actress in Perfect Blue, a prize-winning film which also has NO Caucasians, although it does nod toward the West by its extremely unconventional and non-japanimated animation style: like a pulp comic, thickly inked with bad colours and dramatic shadows.
 This is not to say that the animation is bad.
 A particular style is being emulated, and quite successfully: this could be an early Superman comic, or a gangster comic set in Chicago.
 Inevitably, I'm drawn back decades in time, and react surprised when it transpires that Mima has, for instance, a fan webpage dedicated to her.
 Despite its pulp comic look, though, this is the most lifelike and least insulting rendering of ethnic Asians that I have ever seen in my limited experience of anime: these people do not have slit eyes or rabbit teeth, but they do have high cheekbones and yellow skin tone and NO one in the WHOLE movie has PINK HAIR!!
 That alone deserves a prize.